abdullahqutob/ECM2414/README.md

 # ECM2414 Card Game

 This project is a pair-programming assignment that implements threading and user inputs, to run a card game with 2 -> n players.
 At the start of the game, each player is given 4 cards from the pack of cards in a round-robin fashion.
-There are equally as many decks as there are players, which also recieve 4 cards at the start of the game from round-robin distribution.
-Each player is assigned a deck to draw cards from, and a deck to discard cards to.
-The goal of the player is to collect 4 of the same cards, preferrably with the same denomination as the player.
+There are equally as many decks as there are players, which also receive 4 cards at the start of the game from round-robin distribution.
+Each player is assigned a deck to draw cards from, and a deck to discard cards.
+The goal of the player is to collect 4 of the same cards, preferably with the same denomination as the player.

 With each iteration, the players write to their own designated output text files their moves (the card they draw, the card they discard, and their hand).
-When a player has won, it promptly interrupts all other players from executing, and informs them of their victory.
+When a player has won, it promptly interrupts all other players from executing and informs them of their victory.
 The players then write to their designated text output file that a player has won, and their final hand.
 The decks are also instructed to log their current holdings to their text files.

      Disclaimer - To avoid untested issues, please run on a windows device